 This Java book is a must read for beginners.
-It focuses on many common mistakes people make during beginning of the Java development job.
+It focuses on many common mistakes people make during the beginning of the Java development job.
 This book can certainly help you efficiently write Java applications.

 (By: Joshua Bloch)

 One of the most popular books on JAVA is Effective Java (2nd Edition).
 The book is written by a successful Java developer, Joshua Bloch.
 The strongest selling point of the book is the over 50 tips and best practices for writing a better JAVA code.
-The book offers advice on effective coding and it offers an insider insight into design choices that have been made in Sun's JAVA libraries over the years.
-The highly-readable book has 57 free-standing items in 9 chapters and it describes many idioms, patterns and anti-patterns.
+The book offers advice on effective coding and it offers insider insight into design choices that have been made in Sun’s JAVA libraries over the years.
+The highly-readable book has 57 free-standing items in 9 chapters and it describes many idioms, patterns, and anti-patterns.

 (By: Brian Goetz, Tim Peierls, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea)

 If you want to master JAVA Threading concepts, you should read Java Concurrency in Practice.
-Java Concurrency in Practice covers basic concepts of thread safety and concurrency, applicable techniques in building and composing classes that are thread-safe, the use of concurrency building blocks in java.util.concurrent, the dos and don'ts of performance optimization, the testing of concurrent programs, and advanced topics such as non-blocking algorithms, the JAVA memory model, and atomic variables.
+Java Concurrency in Practice covers basic concepts of thread safety and concurrency, applicable techniques in building and composting classes that are thread-safe, the use of concurrency building blocks in java.util.concurrent, the dos and don’ts of performance optimization, the testing of concurrent programs, and advanced topics such as non-blocking algorithms, the JAVA memory model, and atomic variables.
 This is a must-have book because threads are an integral part of the JAVA platform and the use of concurrency for optimized performance is becoming the norm with the use of multi-core.
 The 2007 book is written by Brian Goetz and Tim Peierls.